Email FacebookTwitterMenu burgerClose thin

 W-2 vs. W-4 Differences

-The W-4 indicates the employee’s identifying information, marital status, dependents and withholding allowances, while the W-2 is an end-of-year reporting document that has the employee’s wages, tips and other forms of compensation, tax withholdings and the amount of Social Security and Medicare taxes paid as well as retirement contributions.
+The W-4 indicates the employee’s identifying information, marital status, number of jobs, dependent credit amounts and any adjustments for deductions or other income, while the W-2 is an end-of-year reporting document that has the employee’s wages, tips and other forms of compensation, tax withholdings and the amount of Social Security and Medicare taxes paid as well as retirement contributions.

 The W-2 is filed with the Social Security Administration and a copy is given to the employee.
 The W-4 is not filed with any tax agency.

 • Tax laws change, brackets are adjusted annually and what qualifies as a credit or deduction doesn’t always stay the same.
-That’s why a financial advisor can be so helpful.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+That’s why a financial advisor can be helpful.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • SmartAsset’s income tax calculator can help you see the effect of taxes and provide you with an analysis of your tax status.